dannydwarren/dannydwarren.github.io/_posts/2017-05-23-the-beginning.md

 ### Theme
 In order to use a Jekyll theme on GitHub pages follow these [instructions](https://jekyllrb.com/docs/themes/#installing-a-theme).
 _NOTE:_ I found that `gem "theme-name"` did not work for me, but `gem install "theme-name"` did work.

 #### Themes don't work for me...
 I think I'm going to bail on themes for now.
 I cannot figure out how to get a theme to work.
 I tried to apply "jekyll-theme-minimal" and "jekyll-theme-midnight" but both epically failed.
-The index page would not render at all after applying one of those themes.
+The index page content would not render at all after applying one of those themes.
 I'd like themes to work because "minima" is a bit boring, but there are more important things in life right now than styling my blog posts.

-It's also worth mentioning that even with "minima" I have not figured out how to get my local server to serve up the theme for posts.
-It works for index but not for post pages.
+#### Themes Attempt 2
+So I learned why my index.md file was not being rendered at all thanks to these two Stack Overflow questions: [first](https://stackoverflow.com/questions/44325985/github-pages-are-suddenly-blank), [second](https://stackoverflow.com/questions/42966262/change-theme-of-my-github-pages-and-pages-are-empty/42967184#42967184).
+In the YAML the layout was set to `home`, but the themes I've been trying don't have a `home` layout, only a `default` layout.
+Once I changed index.md to specify `default` it rendered!
+BUT, and it's a HUGE BUT, the list of blog posts is no longer rendering. *le sigh...*

+### Interesting Reading
+This [article](
+https://www.smashingmagazine.com/2015/11/static-website-generators-jekyll-middleman-roots-hugo-review/) discusses 4 different static site generators.
+Not sure if I made the right choice, but in the end everything I have is in markdown which works with any of these options and more!